max-b10/the-fpl-manager/README.md

 - `npm run dev`: Runs the app in the development mode.
 - `npm run build`: Builds the app for production.
-- `npm run test`: Launches the test runner.
+- `npm run test`: Launches the Vitest test runner.
+  `npm run cy:open`: Opens the Cypress Test Runner.
 - `npm run lint`: Lints the project files.
 - `npm run preview`: Runs a preview of the built app.